Recurrent neural networks and transfer learning for elasto-plasticity in woven composites: Introduction

 \section{Introduction}

-Composite laminates consisting of woven laminae offer distinct advantages over laminates made from unidirectional laminae, particularly in terms of mechanical properties.
-These materials are increasingly found in structural applications due to their mechanical performance and enhanced resistance to delamination \cite{Ullah2019}.
-However, modeling of woven composites presents significant challenges due to the presence of two heterogeneous sub-scales, meso-scale and the micro-scale, and the intricate interlacing of yarns, resulting in the development of complex stress states \cite{doitrand2017mesoscale}.
+Woven composite laminates are commonly used in structural applications due to their automated and cost-effective manufacturing processes.
+However, modeling of woven composites presents significant challenges due to the presence of two heterogeneous sub-scales, the meso-scale, and the micro-scale, and the intricate interlacing of yarns, resulting in the development of complex stress states \cite{doitrand2017mesoscale}.

 In order to predict the complex behavior of woven composites governed by the heterogeneous sub-scales configuration, different full-field micro-mechanical and meso-scale models have been developed (\eg \cite{ma2021analysis, doitrand2015comparison, doitrand2017mesoscale}).
-However, one of the major challenges

-of using meso-scale models is their high computational cost, which hinders the usage of these models for engineering applications \cite{spilker2023three}.
+However, one of the major challenges of using meso-scale models is their high computational cost, which hinders the usage of these models for engineering applications \cite{spilker2023three}.
 As a remedy, mean-field models have been proposed and used (\eg \cite{wu2021per}).
 In these models, average stress and average strain are considered for each sub-scale constituent.
-A better computational performance (compared to full-field models) is obtained.
+A better computational performance (compared to full-field models) is obtained, although at the expense of lower fidelity and accuracy.